kzarius/discord-webhook-notification/readme.md

 - **`DISCORD_AVATAR_URL`**: The URL of the avatar for the notification.
 - **`DISCORD_ROLE_ID`**: The role ID for mentions in the notification.

-These variables are imported from an `.env` script, which you should configure with your Discord user and channel details.
+These variables are imported from a separate `.env` script, which you should configure with your Discord user and channel details.

 ### Limit Checks